falk-h/lv/README.md

 # lv

-Quick and dirty script to "calculate" the week in the academic year.
+Quick and dirty script to "calculate" the week in the academic year for Högskolan i Halmstad.

 ## Dependencies